amremaish/NotificationService/README.md

 Features
 --------
 * Use dynamic templates to send notifications / SMS
-* Dynamic languages (you can use whatever language)
+* Dynamic languages ( you can use with any language )
 * Send notification / SMS to group of people
 * Ready to work with SMS or push notification provider